 In recent weeks there has been minor panic in the world of ebook retailing, as big vendors such as Amazon and Kobo overreacted to the discovery of self-published pornography in their catalogues.
 Their shock at their own content and their reactions bring Captain Renault to mind.
 Content featuring non-consensual and underage sex was removed, along with less offensive work.
 Predictably, this has led to cries of censorship.

 It is certainly true that there is a double standard in book publishing.
 Established publishers and authors can get away with any manner of perversity, while the less successful see their works, with with equal perversity, rejected.
-The sad truth is that not everyone who writes about the joy of sex with underage girls is Nabokov.
+However, not everyone who writes about sex with children is Nabokov.
 Judging artistic merit is difficult with works at the margins, so when in doubt, vendors are likely to err on the conservative side.

 Authors would be wise to read site submission policies with a similar conservative mindset.
 If your work is pushing the boundaries of a site’s acceptable content policy, perhaps some revisions are in order.
 No vendor is obligated to carry your work, and just because you are self-published does not mean there are no rules.
 It’s not censorship if a book seller refuses to sell your book.
 You are free to sell it yourself.